Sylvia Sweeney: Early life and education

 Sweeney was born in Montreal, Quebec, Canada.
 Sweeney is the daughter of music teacher Daisy Sweeney and railway cook James Sweeney.
 Sweeney is the niece of jazz musician Oscar Peterson.
 Sweeney was admitted to the Department of Performance (classical piano) McGill University in 1973.
 While at university, Sweeney played for the McGill Martlets basketball team.
 Sweeney also played for the national finalists Concordia Stingers (1977) and the Laurentian University Lady Vees (1978–79) where she won the collegiate championship in 1979.
-Sweeney also studied communications at Concordia University (1976-1977), French at University of Sherbrooke (1977-1978), philosophy and jurisprudence at Laurentian University (1978-79).
+Sweeney also studied communications at Concordia University (1976-1977), French at University of Sherbrooke (1977-1978), philosophy and jurisprudence at Laurentian University (1978–79).

 Basketball

-Sweeney was on the Canadian basketball team at Montréal 1976, finishing sixth.
+Sweeney was on the Canadian basketball team at Montreal 1976, finishing sixth.
 Eight years later at Los Angeles 1984, she was a member of the team that finished just off the podium, losing to China 63–57 in the bronze medal game, finishing fourth.

 Becoming known as “Canada’s First Lady of Basketball”, Sweeney joined the national team in 1974 and spent a decade as a key member including serving as captain from 1979 to 1984.
 She was voted the Most Valuable Player at the 1979 World Championships in Seoul, won a bronze medal at the 1979 Pan American Games where she was the Canadian team flag bearer, and was a member of the bronze medal-winning team at the 1979 World Student Games in Mexico.

 Sweeney was a member of the local organizing committee for the 1994 Men's World Championships in Toronto, director of the Toronto Raptors in the National Basketball Association, and served as the assistant chef de mission for the Canadian team at Atlanta 1996.

-Annually, Canadian Interuniversity Sport and TSN present the “Sylvia Sweeney Award” to a Canadian women's university basketball player who best exemplifies the values of athletics, academics and community involvement.
+Annually, Canadian Interuniversity Sport and TSN present the "Sylvia Sweeney Award" to a Canadian women's university basketball player who best exemplifies the values of athletics, academics and community involvement.

 Sportsnet produced a profile about Sweeney for its Black History Month series.

 Sweeney was inducted into the Canadian Basketball Hall of Fame in 1994, Canadian Olympic Hall of Fame in 1996 and the Québec Merite Sportif Hall of Fame in 2000.